MicrosoftDocs/sql-docs/docs/2014/sql-server/install/configure-a-url-ssrs-configuration-manager.md

 ms.assetid: 851e163a-ad2a-491e-bc1e-4df92327092f
 caps.latest.revision: 9
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "jhubbard"
 ---
 # Configure a URL  (SSRS Configuration Manager)
   Before you can use Report Manager or the Report Server Web service, you must configure at least one URL for each application.
-Configuring the URLs is mandatory if you installed [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] in "files-only" mode (that is, by selecting the **Install but do not configure the server** option on the Report Server Installation Options page in the Installation Wizard).
-If you installed [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] in the default configuration, URLs are already configured for each application.
-If you have a report server that is configured to use SharePoint Integrated mode and you update the Report Server Web Service URL by using the [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] Configuration tool, you must also update the URL in SharePoint Central Administration.
+Configuring the URLs is mandatory if you installed [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] in "files-only" mode (that is, by selecting the **Install but do not configure the server** option on the Report Server Installation Options page in the Installation Wizard).
+If you installed [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] in the default configuration, URLs are already configured for each application.
+If you have a report server that is configured to use SharePoint Integrated mode and you update the Report Server Web Service URL by using the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool, you must also update the URL in SharePoint Central Administration.

- Use the [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] Configuration tool to configure the URLs.
+ Use the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Configuration tool to configure the URLs.
 All parts of the URL are defined in this tool.
-Unlike earlier releases, Internet Information Services (IIS) Web sites no longer provide access to [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] applications in [!INCLUDE[ssKatmai](../../../includes/sskatmai-md.md)] and later versions.
+Unlike earlier releases, Internet Information Services (IIS) Web sites no longer provide access to [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] applications in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] and later versions.

- [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] provides default values that work well in most deployment scenarios, including side-by-side deployments with other Web services and applications.
+ [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides default values that work well in most deployment scenarios, including side-by-side deployments with other Web services and applications.
 Default URLs incorporate instance names, minimizing the risk of URL conflicts if you run multiple report server instances on the same computer.

  This topic provides instructions for the following tasks: